Schedule Your School or Nonprofit Website Cleanups Like Martha

 Sweep Your Site & Optimize Content

-Your website can accumulate junk and clutter quickly just like your kitchen table.
+Your school or nonprofit website can accumulate junk and clutter quickly just like your kitchen table.
 Spam comments and revisions to pages and posts can slow down your website.
 If you don’t check your website often, consider hiring someone to clear away the clutter and optimize your website database.
 Think of it as having someone cut your grass or clean your house on every week or two.

 Deodorize: Check & Respond to Online Reviews